ChunShow/System-programming/README.md

 </table>

 #### Detailed information
-To the right of the path and name, dirtree prints the following details for each entry:
+To the right of the path/name, dirtree prints the following details for each entry:
 * User and group: Each file in Unix belongs to a user and a group.
 The names of the user and the group are printed, separated by a colon (`:`).
 * Size: The size of the file in bytes.
 * Disk blocks: The number of disk blocks occupied by the file.